Calton Hill, New Zealand: European colonisation

 In 1855 John Sidey purchased a large area of land stretching from the Caversham Hills (modern day Corstophine, Calton Hill) to Mount Grand/ Kaikorai Hill 4 km away above Kaikorai Valley.
 With the exception of steep, inaccessible gully areas, most other area would have been cleared, sown with exotic grass species, and fenced for cattle farming.
 A small number trees may have been harvested for building products and firewood.
 During this time, there was a non-shingled road that skirted the northern edge of Calton Hill and up the Caversham Valley and over the Lookout Point saddle.

 In 1861, gold was discovered in Central Otago.
 Whilst hundreds of kilometres away, the northern edge of modern-day Calton Hill was a short stretch of the primary goldrush highway.
-Thousands of people began trekking past with their swags following the Caversham Valley as the only road south to the diggings of the Central Otago Gold Rush.
+Thousands of people began trekking past with their swags following the Caversham Valley as the only road south to the diggings of the Otago gold rush.
 John Sidey would supply the miners with meat from his farm and other carted supplies.

 Now, the area has two railway lines that have been tunnelled through the sandstone beneath.
 One is no longer open for transport; the other remains part of the main south trunk line.
 The first tunnel was established in December 1873.
 The second completed in 1910, the tunnels provided a transport link to and from the city and other urban areas of Dunedin until the 1960s.
 The Caversham railway station, only 10 to 15 minutes walk from any part of Calton Hill, was the nearest station.
 In addition to the railway line, between 1880 and 1940, residents could also use the Dunedin cable tramway system.
 The nearest station was also at Caversham.